Fennec-3/Major-Project/beta test.md

 ## Declan B (has seen my code before)
--Add commas to numbers to make them more readable (done) -Add more upgrades to shop
+-Add commas to numbers to make them more readable (done) -Add more upgrades to shop (done)

 ## Nima B (little to no coding knowledge)
 -Make everything fit on screen better (done)
 -make cookie bigger (done)
--fix sound glitch
+-fix sound glitch (fixed I think)

 ## Md S. (has coding experience, but hasn't seen my code before)
  -Maybe some tab to give instructions (was confused about how to use shop) (done)